gardner/install-wgt-tizen/README.md

 ### Supported Platforms

-The CI automatically builds for multiple architectures:
+The CI builds for x86_64 architecture only:
 - `linux/amd64` - x86_64 systems

-- `linux/arm64` - ARM64 systems (Apple Silicon, modern ARM servers)
+**Note**: ARM64 builds are not supported because the Tizen Studio SDK contains x86-64 binaries that cannot run on ARM64 architecture.

 ### Automatic Tagging